earthsteading/Commercial-Buildings/concrete.md

 ### Advantages
 The advantages of concrete in comparison to other primary construction materials (timber, steel, earthen):
- - [ ] Widespread use due to cheapness
+ - [ ] Widespread use due to cheapness to produce and speed of construction
  - [ ] Maitenance (surface wear) is relatively low, e.g. no need to paint regularly
- - [ ] Highly resistent to fire, especially in comparison to steel and/or treated timber
+ - [ ] Highly resistent to fire (4 hour fire resistence if 165mm thick), especially in comparison to steel and/or treated timber
  - [ ] Elastic modulus is high, e.g. concrete is 1/10th as likely to deform from compression compared to steel
- - [ ] Easily customisable via use of moulds to create any desired shape/dimension
+ - [ ] Easily customisable via use in moulds to create any desired shape/dimension
  - [ ] Easy to increase strength via use of additional internal steel
- - [ ] Impermeable to weather actions.
+ - [ ] Durable: impermeable to weather actions.
  - [ ] The gradual cooling of cement results in efflorescense, whereby the salt coats the external surface.
  - [ ] Easy to cosmetically repair via patching.
- - [ ] Poor thermal insulation.
- - [ ] Struturally weaked by fire.

 ### Disadvantages
 The disadvantages of concrete in comparison to other primary construction materials (timber, steel, earthen):